notdien/Portfolio-website/README.md

-### Portfolio-website
+# Portfolio-website
-# A page for me for display my current finished film projects and have interested parties contact me!
+## A page for me to display my current video-editing projects, it features an about me, a portfolio page, and also a contact form for parties to conatact me as well!

-# Built from the ground up and also for a way for me practice!
+## The purpose of this page is a way for me to practice my HTML, CSS, Javascript and API skills.
+Everything is coded from the ground up, and no templates were used.
+The API was created with Postman and Nodemailer.
+I wanted to understand how to create a website from scratch and practice my API creating skills as well.

+Check out the website below!